 Control Arm Bushing Function

-The control arm bushing is the connection between the front suspension and the vehicle frame.
-There are two types of control arm: the upper control arm and the lower control arm with a side-mounted rubber bushing.
-This rubber sleeve covers the two metal parts that make the connection so that they can touch each other without damaging each other.
+The control arm bushing is the connection between the suspension and the vehicle frame.
+There are two control arm types: the upper control arm and the lower control arm with a side-mounted rubber bushing.
+This rubber sleeve covers the two metal parts that make the connection to touch each other without damaging each other.

-This rubber does not only do this but it also dampens the vibrations of a car from shocks and minor jolts.
-The effect of rubber, which softens and absorbs vibrations, is better than springs, considering where it is located.
+This rubber does not only do this, but it also dampens a car’s vibrations from shocks and minor jolts.
+The effect of rubber, which softens and absorbs vibrations, is better than springs, considering its location.

-The rubber bushing also ensures the lubrication of the parts, as it contains the grease to ease the friction.
-The metal sleeve coming from the inside of the suspension is connected to the vehicle frame by means of a central rod.
+The rubber bushing also ensures the parts’ lubrication, as it often contains the grease to ease the friction.
+The metal sleeve coming from the inside of the suspension is connected to the vehicle frame through a central rod.
 The outer sleeve is connected to the wheels at both ends so that the two sleeves can move independently at the ends.
 For this reason, the control arm bushing and the control arm are subjected to a great deal of stress during the movement and rotation of the car.
 Over time these bushings become hard and start to crack, which can cause some problems.

 Control Arm Bushing Replacement Cost

-Replacing the control arm bushing or even the control arm itself is not a difficult task, especially if you have some knowledge about cars and their suspensions.
-The control arms don’t break as often as their bushes, and it is recommended to change the bushes every year.
+Replacing the control arm bushing or even the control arm itself is not difficult, especially if you have some knowledge about cars and their suspensions.
+The control arms don’t break as often as their bushes, and if it is possible, it can be worth to replace only the bushing.

-It is advisable to replace the control arm bushings immediately, as any delay in the repair can cause additional wear and tear on the suspension and other parts.
+It is advisable to immediately replace the control arm bushings, as any delay in the repair can cause additional wear and tear on the suspension and other parts.